kiplog/basic-javascript-test/README.md

 # JavaScript Test

 A basic JavaScript test - 5 simple coding challenges.
-The questions can be answered from the coding challenges.
+The questions are in part answered in the coding challenges.

-More note in this PDF : http://paulmccann.com/webdev4/javascript-test-questions.pdf
+More notes in this PDF : http://paulmccann.com/webdev4/javascript-test-questions.pdf

 ## Part I - basics